If you’ve ever walked barefoot on rocky soil or stone-strewn paths, you already know it can be painful.

 These are typically used in hiking boots and work boots for their large lugs that offer incredible traction on wet and slippery surfaces.
 They are also useful in a variety of other outdoor activities like skiing, mountain biking, and climbing.
 The only drawback to these boots is that they can be heavy.

 Commando boots are rugged, durable, and waterproof footwear made of leather, rubber, and nylon.
-Their flexible and contoured lugs are a unique design characteristic of commando soles that allows them to stand up to wear and tear.
+Their flexible and contoured lugs are a unique design characteristic of commando soles, allowing them to stand up to wear and tear.
 This means that they grip hard-to-reach areas and perform better in challenging environments than their conventional counterparts.

 How to Fix Shoe Soles?